 Schratter Foods Inc. is now recalling Quenby Hall Blue Stilton Cheese because of potential listeria contamination.
 The distribution of this product has been suspended while the FDA continues to investigate the source of the problem.
 Consumers are advised to discard any cheese included in this recall and contact a physician immediately if symptoms of food poisoning appear.

 Free Quenby Hall Blue Stilton Cheese Case Evaluation: If you or a loved one has become severely sickened after consuming cheese included in this recall, you should contact our law firm immediately.
 You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.

 What’s the problem?

 The cheese was distributed nationwide to retail stores and comes in bulk (Round Half 8.5-9.6 lbs) and random weight wedge cuts (UPC 0813555010000 – label states “Imported by: ANCO Fine Cheese).
 The affected lots are 019 through 034 and marked with an expiration date of 6/15/2011 through 6/29/2011.
 The product could be cut at retail from the bulk or purchased and sold as pre-cut wedges.

 Listeria monocytogenes bacteria is responsible for listeriosis, a rare but potentially life-threatening foodborne illness.
-The disease is able to grow in extreme temperatures, and has been known to manifest itself as meningitis.
-Pasteurization and thorough cooking kills listeria bacteria, but contamination may occur after cooking and before packaging.
+The disease is able to grow in extreme temperatures and has been known to manifest itself as meningitis.
+Pasteurization and thorough cooking kill listeria bacteria, but contamination may occur after cooking and before packaging.
 Signs and symptoms of listeriosis include:

 - muscle aches